 Most states will reject a requested LLC business name if another LLC or corporation within the state has the same or similar name, particularly if it provides similar goods or services.
 That makes it important to do a corporate name search to check availability in the state before spending the time and money to change your LLC name.
-CorpNet can assist you in that search process and even verify if the name is available in all 50 states with a trademark search.
+CorpNet can assist you in that search process.

 2. Approve a resolution to change the LLC name.